owncloud/ocis/docs/ocis/config.md

 Since we include a set of predefined extensions within the single binary, configuring an extension can be done in a variety of ways.
 Since we work with complex types, having as many cli per config value scales poorly, so we limited the options to config files and environment variables, leaving cli flags for shared values, such as config file sources (`--config-file`) or logging (`--log-level`, `--log-pretty`, `--log-file` or `--log-color`).

-The hierarchy is clear enough, leaving us with a clear:
+The hierarchy is clear enough, leaving us with:

 _(each element above overwrites its precedent)_